getify/youperiod.app/README.md

 That means that even if the server were to be taken down, your local install of this app will remain functional on your device, with your data safe and secure, for as long as *you* decide.

-## To Install This App
+## How To Install

 This web-app is an installable PWA (progressive web app), meaning you install it via your device's web browser.

 This is important, because it means that even if device app stores (like Apple's App Store or Google's Google Play Store) refuse to allow this app, or governments force them to block it, as long as you have an open internet connection, you can always install this application free of any governmental control.

-1. Visit https://YouPeriod.app in a browser on your device.
+1. Visit `https://YouPeriod.app` in a browser on your device.

     - For iOS devices, Safari browser offers the best installable PWA experience, so that's strongly recommended.